Preparing for a Visit

 What to do

-- Ask your doctor to forward for ER records, labs or CT scans if related to visit
+- Request any previous Medical records, ER records, labs or CT scans to be faxed to 508-756-5633 if related to the visit.

 - Take a moment to view our Notice of Privacy Practices.